-An NWDAF containing MTLF, due to the registration of monitoring of the analytics accuracy of an ML model received from NWDAF containing AnLF and local policies, subscribes to the NWDAF containing AnLF for receiving notifications of either the accuracy of the ML Model, or Analytics feedback information of the ML model.
+An NWDAF containing MTLF, due to the registration of monitoring of the analytics accuracy of an ML Model received from NWDAF containing AnLF and local policies, subscribes to the NWDAF containing AnLF for receiving notifications of either the accuracy of the ML Model, or Analytics Feedback Information of the ML Model.
 The NWDAF containing MTLF may get the Subscription endpoint address of the NWDAF containing AnLF from the information received in a previous registration or through a service discovery procedure at the NRF.

-Figure 6.2E.3.3-1 illustrates the procedure either for monitoring the analytics accuracy of an ML model or for delivery of Analytics feedback information of an ML model.
+Figure 6.2E.3.3-1 illustrates the procedure either for monitoring the analytics accuracy of an ML Model or for delivery of Analytics Feedback Information of an ML Model.
 Nnwdaf_MLModelMonitor_Subscribe and Nnwdaf_MLModelMonitor_Notify service operations are used for the purposes.
-A service consumer, i.e. an NWDAF containing MTLF, subscribes at a service producer, i.e. an NWDAF containing AnLF, to be notified when either the analytics accuracy of the previously provisioned ML model is not sufficient, or Analytics feedback information is retrieved from analytics consumer NF.
+A service consumer, i.e. an NWDAF containing MTLF, subscribes at a service producer, i.e. an NWDAF containing AnLF, to be notified when either the analytics accuracy of the previously provisioned ML Model is not sufficient, or Analytics Feedback Information is retrieved from analytics consumer NF.

-Figure 6.2E.3.3-1: Procedure for monitoring the analytics accuracy of an ML model
+Figure 6.2E.3.3-1: Procedure for monitoring the analytics accuracy of an ML Model

-0. Upon the reception of an Nnwdaf_MLModelMonitor_Register request and based on local policy, the NWDAF containing MTLF determines to subscribe to the analytics accuracy monitoring for the ML model as defined in clause 5C.1.
+0. Upon the reception of an Nnwdaf_MLModelMonitor_Register request and based on local policy, the NWDAF containing MTLF determines to subscribe to the Analytics Accuracy Monitoring for the ML Model as defined in clause 5C.1.

-1. The NWDAF containing MTLF sends an Nnwdaf_MLModelMonitor_Subscribe request (Analytics ID(s), unique identifier(s) of the ML model(s) to be monitored, accuracy metrics to be monitored, optionally Reporting Threshold(s) or Reporting Period) to an NWDAF containing AnLF subscription endpoint.
+1. The NWDAF containing MTLF sends an Nnwdaf_MLModelMonitor_Subscribe request (Analytics ID(s), unique identifier(s) of the ML Model(s) to be monitored, desired accuracy metrics to be monitored, optionally Reporting Threshold(s), Analytics ID, Target of Analytics Reporting and Analytics filter for each ML Model identifier or Reporting Period) to an NWDAF containing AnLF subscription endpoint.

-When the NWDAF containing MTLF determines during the registration process described in clause 6.2E.3.2 that a subscription request for ML model accuracy monitoring to an NWDAF containing AnLF is related to a previous subscription for ML model accuracy information to a different NWDAF containing AnLF (due to changes in the provider of the ML accuracy monitoring for a given ML model, as an effect of analytics transfer among NWDAFs containing AnLF), the NWDAF containing MTLF may use as base for the new subscription request at the new NWDAF containing AnLF the parameters associated with the original subscription identification for the ML model accuracy information that was received in the registration request of the new NWDAF containing AnLF, as described in steps 1-2 of clause 6.2E.3.2.
+When the NWDAF containing MTLF determines during the registration process described in clause 6.2E.3.2 that a subscription request for ML Model Accuracy Monitoring to an NWDAF containing AnLF is related to a previous subscription for ML Model Accuracy Information to a different NWDAF containing AnLF (due to changes in the provider of the ML accuracy monitoring for a given ML Model, as an effect of analytics transfer among NWDAFs containing AnLF), the NWDAF containing MTLF may use as base for the new subscription request at the new NWDAF containing AnLF the parameters associated with the original subscription identification for the ML Model Accuracy Information that was received in the registration request of the new NWDAF containing AnLF, as described in steps 1-2 of clause 6.2E.3.2.

 2. The NWDAF containing AnLF sends a response to the NWDAF containing MTLF.

-3. The analytics consumer NF may send Analytics feedback information to the NWDAF containing AnLF as described in clause 6.1.1.
+3. The analytics consumer NF may send Analytics Feedback Information to the NWDAF containing AnLF as described in clause 6.1.1.

-4. When step 1 is triggered, the NWDAF containing AnLF may start monitoring the analytics accuracy of the ML model(s), if it not started yet.
+4. When step 1 is triggered, the NWDAF containing AnLF may start monitoring the analytics accuracy of the ML Model(s), if it not started yet.

-NOTE 1: The NWDAF containing AnLF can monitor the analytics accuracy in many ways: e.g. comparing predictions of ML model and its corresponding ground truth data, comparing changes in internal configuration for the analytics ID generation, previous existent records of analytics accuracy information etc.
+NOTE 1: The NWDAF containing AnLF can monitor the analytics accuracy in many ways: e.g. comparing predictions of ML Model and its corresponding ground truth data, comparing changes in internal configuration for the analytics ID generation, previous existent records of Analytics Accuracy Information, etc.